Bit-Quill/valkey-semantic-cache-demo/SCRIPT.md

 cache_response(request_text, response, embedding)
 ```

 > "This is where the magic happens.
-If similarity exceeds our threshold, we return the cached response in milliseconds.
+If similarity exceeds our threshold - 0.80 in this demo - we return the cached response in milliseconds.
 Otherwise, we invoke the full multi-agent chain - SupportAgent, potentially OrderTrackingAgent - which takes 5-10 seconds and costs money."

+> "This threshold is a tuning knob: lower it for more cache hits and cost savings, raise it for stricter matching and accuracy.
+In production, you might also let users bypass the cache if responses don't fully address their question."

 ---

-## Part 5: Live Demo (3:00 - 4:30)
+## Part 5: Live Demo (3:20 - 4:40)

-### Reset and Prepare (3:00)
+### Confirm Clean State (3:20)

 In the Demo UI:

-1. Click **Reset Cache**
-2. Verify all metrics show zero

-> "Starting fresh - empty cache."
+> "We've reset the cache before starting - all metrics are at zero.
+Empty cache, fresh start."

-### Start the Simulation (3:10)
+### Start the Simulation (3:25)

 Click **Start Demo**

 > "This triggers a traffic simulation - about 1,000 customer questions over 3 minutes, ramping from 1 to 11 requests per second."

-### Watch the Metrics [FAST FORWARD x3-4] (3:10 - 4:15)
+### Watch the Metrics [FAST FORWARD x3-4] (3:25 - 4:25)

 *[Recording note: Fast-forward through the 3-minute simulation, narrate over the sped-up footage]*